 MORNING BRIEF: All the news you need to start your day

-Good morning and welcome to the Daily News morning briefing, with a roundup of all the latest stories affecting Warwick and surrounds on Wednesday, July 15.
+Good morning and welcome to the Daily News’ morning briefing, with a roundup of all the latest stories affecting Warwick and surrounds on Thursday, July 16.

 For the full story, click here.